Skip to main content

 It can be surprisingly easy to exceed your financial plan here, so careful budget oversight is essential to keep your costs within budget.
 The main factors influencing the fluctuation in costs here are the kitchen appliances and furnishings, which are largely determined by the size of your kitchen and seating area.

-Price Range: According to Ownr, the expected average cost is about $50,000 for furniture and $43,000 for kitchen equipment.
+Price Range: According to chirealestate.ca, the expected average cost is about $50,000 for furniture and about $75,000 for kitchen equipment.

-Here is where investing in a comprehensive training program to ensure your staff are knowledgeable and efficient starts to pay off.
+Your staff and teams from other departments could really benefit from a comprehensive training program.
 Plus, remember that you should maintain a well-stocked inventory in your kitchen and freezer to cover the early days following the launch.
 This includes an assortment of food, utensils, drinks, glassware, water pitchers, and any additional necessities for providing a memorable experience to your visitors.

 5. Marketing

-Marketing varies greatly based on your restaurant model.
+In this day and age, you cannot skip marketing your business, especially in the online world.
+But that doesn’t mean, you have to go heavy on paid ads from the get-go.
 For instance, if you're initiating a franchise, your marketing needs may be met already.
 On the other hand, starting an independent restaurant in a competitive area might require significant marketing and advertising to stand out from the crowd.

-Kicking off with social media marketing is a solid and smart strategy — and as your customer base grows, getting into email marketing can really boost your business further.
-Like other elements of starting a restaurant, the costs tied to marketing and public relations depend on your specific business, market competitiveness, and other distinct factors unique to your situation.
+Kicking off with social media is quick, easy, and perfect to grab eyeballs from all kinds of consumers.
+And once your customer base grows, you could invest in email marketing to offer all kinds of discounts and early-bird access to your loyal customers.
+The costs tied to marketing and public relations depend on your specific business, market competitiveness, and other distinct factors unique to your situation.

 6. Capital and Contingency

-Price Range: Set aside 10-20% of your total startup expenses for contingency purposes.
+Price Range: Set aside 15-20% of your total startup expenses for contingency purposes – recommended by chirealestate.ca.

 7. Exterior Finishes

-Even if you don’t have the power to customise your building's facade, it's still so important to install signage outside to tell prospective customers that you are open and set to offer them an experience to remember.
+Even if you don’t have the power to customize your building's exterior, it's still so important to install signage outside to tell prospective customers that you are open and set to offer them an experience to remember.
+A good exterior also is an integral part of offline marketing.

-Price Range: Anticipate expenditures ranging from $150 to $55,000, with possible additional costs for zoning permits.
+Price Range: Anticipate expenditures ranging from $150 to $55,000, with possible additional costs for zoning permits according to chirealestate.ca

-This part might be the least enjoyable aspect of starting a restaurant, but it is essential.
-You need to ensure that all necessary restaurant licenses and permits are acquired and fees paid, insurance premiums deposited, and have covered utility deposits for services such as gas, electricity, and water.
+This part might be the least enjoyable aspect of starting a restaurant, but it is essential in keeping your business afloat.
+You need to ensure that all necessary restaurant licenses and permits are acquired and fees paid, insurance premiums deposited, and covered utility deposits for services such as gas, electricity, and water.

 This task can be as exhaustive in time as it is in expenses, so start getting to know the essential licenses and permits needed to launch your restaurant in Toronto.

-Price Average: Approximately $1,000 - $3,000 for yearly licensing and insurance, depending on your location.
+Price Average: According to chirealestate.ca, you’d spend approximately $1,000 - $3,000 for yearly licensing and insurance, depending on your location.

 9. Professional Services

-Price Range: The costs can range from $0 to $70,000, with the final amount depending on the level of professional services utilised.
+Price Range: The costs can range from $0 to $20,000 as per chirealestate.ca, with the final amount depending on the level of professional services utilized.

 10. Technology